-Our Group calls suppliers who do business with us "partners" who collaborate
+Our Group calls suppliers who do business with us "partners" who collaborate with us to create value.

 Finally

 Achieving Vision 2030 is a prerequisite for our Group's survival in the future.
 By achieving this goal, we must become an organization where all employees of our Group can feel that they are contributing to society and have a sense of satisfaction.